Arwa-2004/Diabetes-detection-Machine-learning/README.md

 # Pima Indians Diabetes Prediction

-In this project, I used Logistic Regression to predict the onset of diabetes based on diagnostic measures from the Pima Indians Diabetes dataset from ***kaggle**.
+In this project, I used Logistic Regression to predict the onset of diabetes based on diagnostic measures from the Pima Indians Diabetes dataset from [kaggle](https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database).
 Note that all patients are females at least 21 years old of Pima Indian heritage.

 ## Dataset
 The dataset contains 768 samples with 8 features (Age, Pregnancies, Glucose, BloodPressure, SkinThickness, Insulin, glucose level, BMI) and a binary target variable (1 = diabetic, 0 = non-diabetic).